 Still, I highly recommend going in the fall — and planning on chili for dinner after.

 Harpers Ferry is located in Jefferson County, WV, about 70 miles from DC.
 The park is open daily from 9am – 5pm with the last shuttle bus departing Lower Town for the parking lot at 6:45pm.
 There is parking in town, though it’s restricted.
-Parking in the lot is $10; otherwise, admission to the park is free.
+Parking in the lot is $20 and includes ranger programs, and access to park museums, exhibits, and trails.
+It’s good for three days.